Marketing Workflows to Get Your Team Organized

 With the content hub and collaboration tools, ContentCal has proven a real asset for creative marketing campaigns for agencies of all sizes.
 Not only can you send approvals to clients, you can assign tasks to all team members, share ideas among your team with the notebook function, and use category tags to keep on top of things.
 You can also add clients into the content calendar, allowing you to include/exclude them from seeing team comments however you see fit.

 Between the likes of Facebook, Instagram, LinkedIn and the rest, you have so many options when it comes to creating social media content.
-Not only does each platform have its prime time to post, you also need to keep on top of scheduling to ensure that your client doesn’t come off too robotic or automated.
+Not only does each platform have its prime time to post, you also need to keep on top of social media scheduling to ensure that your client doesn’t come off too robotic or automated.
 Also, your team needs a space where they can bounce ideas off of one another as well as share inspiration.

 Social media production is pretty straightforward in itself, but as we’ve said it’s the multiple platforms that you need to keep track of.
 From ideation to first draft, approval and scheduling, your social media team needs a tool that does everything in one place.